 - Kidney disease or

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 - Porphyria (genetic disorder)—Use with caution.
 May make this condition worse.

-Proper Use of chlordiazepoxide
+Proper use of Librium

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For anxiety:

 - Adults—5 to 25 milligrams (mg) three or four times a day.